Organize and customize!

 When brainstorming, it all revolves around what your audience wants.
 You write for them and create what they want to read.
 And to know what your audience wants, research is your best friend.
 Perform keyword research, create a buyer persona of your average reader, and research your blog/ website’s analytics if your hosting site offers it.

 Do you feel your audience could grow more if you simply could get a handle on your organizational skills?
 Well you don’t have to wait to be a kung-fu master at using labeled folders.
-Consider signing up for a Swomi Flyer to automatically direct a curated audience to your blog or website.
+Consider signing up with Swomi to automatically direct a curated audience to your blog or website using cross marketing and content signals technology.
 Thanks for reading and happy organizing!